-When using the livewell pump, whether as a washdown or aerating your livewell, it is important to pay attention to the water you are operating the boat in.
-Operating the pumps in shallow /muddy water or water with high amounts of floating debris such as grass or trash may result in ingestion and damage the pumps.
-Loss of pressure in pumps may be the result of contaminants blocking the thru hulls, binding of the pumps impeller, clogged strainer basket and/or blockage in lines.
-When operating in the contaminated water, check the supply of and quality of water to the livewell and/or wash down frequently.
+When using any of the two raw water pumps, it is important to pay attention to the water you are operating the boat in.
+Operating the pump in shallow /muddy water or water with high amounts of floating debris such as grass or trash may result in ingestion and damage the pump.
+Loss of pressure in pump may be the result of contaminants blocking the thru hulls, binding of the pump impeller, clogged strainer basket and/or blockage in lines.
+When operating in the contaminated water, check the supply of and quality of water to the live wells and/or washdown frequently.
 Any loss of pressure or flow should be addressed immediately to prevent damage.